We may earn commission from affiliate links β

 Deja Brew

-After wandering about Zadar’s Old Town, why not pop into Deja Brew, a bar in Zadar that has live music and a killer selection of drinks.
-All cocktails are made from scratch; no premise sugar mixes here like lots of other bars.
-At Deja Brew, you can choose from 9 beers on tap, 57 beers, 76 whiskeys, 15 gins, 13 vodkas, 9 Tequilas, 17 rums, and kick back and enjoy the low-key, laid back vibe.
+After wandering about Zadar’s Old Town, why not pop into Deja Brew, a bar in Zadar that has live music and a killer selection of drinks?
+At Deja Brew, you can choose from 9 beers on tap, 57 beers, 76 whiskeys, 15 gins, 13 vodkas, 9 Tequilas, and 17 rums, and kick back and enjoy the low-key, laid-back vibe.
+All cocktails are made from scratch; no premise sugar mixes here like many other bars.

 Lounge & Bar Ledana

-The live music, outdoor seating, and chilled vibe of this bar make it a favorite in the city.
+This bar’s live music, outdoor seating, and chilled vibe make it a favorite in the city.
 Found in the garden of Queen Jelena Park, it boasts multiple terraces for watching performances while sipping a refreshing beverage.
-The neon lighting gives it a funky atmosphere at night, and sun lovers will enjoy soaking up the rays during the afternoon hours.
+The neon lighting gives it a funky atmosphere at night; sun lovers will enjoy soaking up the rays in the afternoon.

 The Garden

 Lounge on sofas atop the old city walls at The Garden while listening to all forms of jazz, dub, electronica, and Latin music.
+This makes a great day bar for those who prefer not to venture out at nighttime, but it also is a gem in the evening.
 Gaze over the harbor while enjoying a pre-dinner drink or spend the evening in the open air, watching the sun drop to the chill tunes.

 Tequila Sunrise Beach Bar